brogers5/chocolatey-package-xsplit-broadcaster/ReadMe.md

 mklink /J xsplit-broadcaster ..\chocolatey-package-xsplit-broadcaster
 ```

 Once created, simply run `update.ps1` from within the created directory/junction point.
-Assuming all goes well, all relevant files should change to reflect the latest version available for the last stream that was built.
+Assuming all goes well, all relevant files should change to reflect the latest version available.
 This will also build a new package version using the modified files.

 To limit the scope of update checks to a specific update channel, pass the `-IncludeStream` parameter with the desired Stream name: